-Truth is one species of good, and not, as is usually supposed, a category distinct from good, and co-ordinate with it.
-The true is the name of whatever proves itself to be good in the way of belief, and good, too, for definite, assignable reasons.
+Truth is one species of good, and not, as is usually supposed, a category distinct from good, and co-

 James's insight reveals the dogmatic fallacy at the heart of uniformitarianism: the idea that scientific truth can be separated from moral good.
 This fallacy is not merely an abstract philosophical concern; it forms the very foundation of eugenic thinking.